ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 - For C1 17% - specialized articles and & online exams for C1 level (DALF)
 - For C2 14% - mostly specialized articles or literary work and online exams for C2 level (DALF)

 First label were defined based on what the website announce.
 Then we all individually gave for each sentences which label we thought were the most appropriate.
 Every member put a different color on label which wasn't right for him.
-At the end we debate for each label we werent's okay and discussed finding a final label.
+At the end we debate for each label we werent's okay and discussed to agree to decide on a final label.

 ### 📄 Contributions
 Our dataset has a total of 1119 annotated sentences